TechnologyClassroom/SetupNotes/README.md

   * Github incomplete notes

   * GNULinux incomplete notes

+  * GNULinuxOnMacbooks.md incomplete install instructions for dual-booting a white Macbook from 2009

   * iPad & iPod shows how to add only the apps you want for your program area and prevent children from browsing inappropriate materials and adding their own apps.